 The audience created by these more intensive measures of engagement is very different from the one conjured by simple viewership.
-Given the economic and social incentives facing independent YouTubers, I believe that these audiences shine more light on my central theoretical claim that Demand creates its own Supply.
+Given the economic and social incentives facing independent YouTubers, I believe that these audiences shine more like on my central theoretical claim that Demand creates its own Supply.
 These YouTubers are not Creators but Creations of their audience, and the more intensive forms of engagement are that audience's most potent tool.

 A further complication is the possibility that the individuals who make up the Demand System are becoming more strategic.
-Again, the dominant trend in the bottom panel of Figure 9 is that the like/view ratio for all independent YouTubers increases dramatically around 2016 after nearly a decade of being almost flat.
-This could reflect audiences' growing awareness of their control over creators, or it this could reflect something else entirely, about how the platform infrastructure for recording likes or views shifted.
+Again, the dominant trend in the bottom panel of Figure 9 is that the Like/View ratio for all independent YouTubers increases dramatically around 2016 after nearly a decade of being almost flat.
+Or this could reflect something else entirely, about how the platform infrastructure for recording Likes or Views shifted.
 Again, these descriptive data, created at the intersection of the platform affordance and user actions, are not the final word.
 I intend them as rudimentary map of this vast and underexplored territory, one that will guide future explorers.